Our mission is the conservation of endangered heritage sheep breeds and the preservation of ancient textile practices.

 About the farm & our work

 Welcome to A Woolen Forest Farm & Studio!
-My name is Alejandra Sanchez, I am the fiber artist, shepherd, and conservationist behind A Woolen Forest, located in Minnesota.
+My name is Alejandra Sanchez, I am the fiber artist, shepherd, and conservationist behind A Woolen Forest, located in Mondovi, Wisconsin.
 The focus of the farm is the preservation of wool crafts and textile arts through education and through the conservation of heritage sheep breeds.
-The farm is home to a herd of Angora rabbits and a mixed flock of heritage breed sheep which include: Soay, Jacob, and Leicester Longwool.
+The farm is home to a herd of Angora rabbits, three llamas, and a mixed flock of heritage breed sheep which include: Soay, Jacob, and Leicester Longwool.
 Each of these breeds have a fascinating history and grow wool with unique characteristics.

 I fell down the wool rabbit hole over 7 years ago when I brought home my first pair of angora rabbits and started to learn how to spin.
 As I tended to these magical creatures and peddled along on my wheel something took root.
 I was immediately captivated by the meditative practice of spinning and the textural feeling of the wool turning into yarn as it moved through my fingers.
 But what I did not expect was the deep connections it would provide me.
 Through this practice of the ancient art of spinning, I was rooted to the animal that grew the wool, the land on which it was raised, the animal’s shepherd, and magically to history.
 By spinning wool I am rooted to all those before me who have practiced this art for centuries and supporting its preservation.